 Option 3: To consider the power degradation of RBs other than LP-WUS signal within the carrier after the number of LP-WUS RBs have been decided in RAN1.

+Option 4: Not consider to cap the LP-WUS power boosting.

 1.7.
-Requirements other than dynamic range that should be considered
+Requirements other than power boosting that should be considered

 WF